-Classics at Dauntsey’s is the study of Latin and Classical Civilisation.
-In Latin, we study the language and literature of the Romans; and in Classical Civilisation we study the history, culture and literature (in translation) of the Greeks and the Romans.
+Classics at Dauntsey’s is the study of Latin, Greek and Classical Civilisation.
+In Latin, we study the language and literature of Rome; and in Classical Civilisation we study the history, culture and literature (in translation) of the Ancient World

 Latin is studied by all the First Form along with French, German and Spanish: pupils then choose two languages to study in the Second and Third Form: we welcome any keen enthusiast!

 Third years can then choose either Latin or Classical Civilisation.
-This year, Latin GCSE candidates are reading about the mysterious death of the Emperor’s heir, and the Fall of Troy; while Classical Civilisation candidates are learning about the daily life of the Greeks and the Romans, their gods, their temples and their burial practices – next year, they will go back in time to Mycenae, and meet Odysseus.
+This year, Latin GCSE candidates are reading about Germanicus, the Emperor’s heir, and the Fall of Troy; while Class civvers are learning about Greek and Roman gods, temples and festivals, and also about The Mycenaean World, and Odysseus.

-Finally, we aim to support pupils’ learning through a range of other avenues; inter alia (that is your actual Latin!), First Form have staged an Ancient Greek tragedy; Second Form have made their own group mosaic of Medusa; Third Form visit Bath to decipher the curse tablets; and GCSE and A-level pupils take part in a Latin Speaking competition and attend lectures, both run by the Salisbury Classical Association.
-On the foreign trip front, we have visited Sicily (2014), Rome (2015), Greece (2016), and Pompeii in 2020.
-A return to Greece is the next tour in our sights.
+Finally, we aim to support pupils’ learning through a range of other avenues; inter alia (that is yer actual Latin), First form have staged an Ancient Greek tragedy; Second form have made their own group mosaic of Medusa (depicted); Third form visit Bath to decipher the curse tablets; and GCSE and A-level pupils take part in a Latin Speaking competition and attend lectures, both run by the Salisbury Classical Association.
+On the Foreign trip front, we have visited Sicily (2014), Rome (2015), Greece (2016), Pompeii (2020), and Hadrian’s Wall (2022).
+A return to Greece is next in our sights.